-- [Reg 100] The SEO must make a copy of the official results publically available. - [Reg 101] The SEO must forward a copy of the official results in Form 24 Statement of Official Results, along with Form 23 Statement of the Vote and a clean copy of the voters list to the PEO within two days of declaring the result of the election. - [Reg 118] All documents and material used at the election are public records and must be made available for public inspection at the times and under the conditions acceptable to the SEO.
+- [Reg 100] The SEO must make a copy of the official results publically available. - [Reg 101] The SEO must forward a copy of the official results in Form 24 Statement of Official Results, along with Form 23 - Statement of the Vote to the PEO within two days of declaring the result of the election. - [Reg 118] All documents and material used at the election are public records and must be made available for public inspection at the times and under the conditions acceptable to the SEO.
 Any ballots, documents and material that pertain to personal security certificates are not subject to public inspection.